WiseLabCMU/website/README.md

 * `image:` "/img/projects/[filename]"
 * `priority:` [int]

 The body is markdown-enabled description of the project.
+Images should be 3:2 ratio, ideally 510px * 340px.

 ### Team Members
 Add team members to the `_team` directory.